 3. Gather your findings into a word document

-However, if you’re up for a challenge, you can keep those near identical verses and compare them for differences and similarities.
+Of course, if you’re up for a challenge, you can keep similar verses and compare them for similarities and differences.

 5. Write down all your questions